daiichirooo/Unit-1/crypto/Cryptocurrency.md

 ** add a description of your coin and citation **

-Flow is a fast, decentralized, developer-friendly blockchain designed as the foundation for a new generation of games, apps, and the digital assets that power them.
-Flow is the only layer-one blockchain developed independently by the team that has consistently delivered superior blockchain experiences for consumers, including, CryptoKitties, Dapper Wallet, and NBA Top Shot. (coinmarketcap.2022)
+『Flow is a fast, decentralized, developer-friendly blockchain designed as the foundation for a new generation of games, apps, and the digital assets that power them.
+Flow is the only layer-one blockchain developed independently by the team that has consistently delivered superior blockchain experiences for consumers, including, CryptoKitties, Dapper Wallet, and NBA Top Shot.』 (coinmarketcap.2022)